openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 Signature data (i.e. the data to be signed) is digested prior to signing operations, see [[RFC9580, Section 5.2.4]](https://www.rfc-editor.org/rfc/rfc9580#section-5.2.4).
 SLH-DSA signatures MUST use the associated hash algorithm as specified in {{tab-slhdsa-hash}} for the signature data digest.
-Signatures using other hash algorithms MUST be considered invalid.
+Signatures using other combinations or hash algorithms MUST be considered invalid.

 An implementation supporting a specific SLH-DSA algorithm code point MUST also support the matching hash algorithm.